 These papers were published for engagement with stakeholders during summer 2014.

 - Background Paper 1: Spatial portrait (PDF, 1.4MB)

 - Background Paper 2: Minerals in West Sussex (PDF, 1.8MB)

-This study provides information about the geology of the sands within the ‘Folkestone Formation’ and indicates that most, if not all, of the sands within the study area are capable of being defined as silica sand (which means that it has a silica content of more than 95%).
+This Study provides information about the geology of the sands within the ‘Folkestone Formation’ and indicates that most, if not all, of the sands within the study area are capable of being defined as silica sand (it has a silica content of more than 95%).
 This is significant because silica sand is nationally important and has different industrial and recreational uses.

 - Strategic stone study (West Sussex including South Downs National Park) (PDF, 2.9MB)

 - West Sussex stone atlas (Excel, 299KB)